 top of page

-SHARP Teams
+SHARP Research Teams

 SHARP is made up of many teams working together to learn more about the history of Sedgeford parish.

-Finds
+The Finds Team

 Everything of significance found on site makes its way to the Finds Team, who work together to ensure that all artefacts recovered by SHARP get the care and attention they require, from cleaning and identification to recording and correct curation.
 As sites are usually dated and identified by their finds, it is one of the most crucial aspects of the Project's work.